hivecom/docker-control/README.md

 > We're using `control.[host].hivecom.net` as an example for a server in the Hivecom network.
 You should replace this with your own domain name.

 To expose the API through NGINX with HTTPS, you can use the provided NGINX configuration file.

->[!INFO]
-> This configuration includes snippets from [neko-config](https://github.com/catlinman/neko-config/tree/master/nginx) for SSL and security headers.
-Make sure to adjust the paths to your SSL certificates and keys.

 1. Copy the NGINX configuration file to your NGINX sites directory: